 You can create a segment of the elements of any countable dimension and then output data for that segment on a batch or ongoing real-time basis into a tab-delimited file.
 Each time that you export a segment, you output metric or dimension data for all of the dimension elements included in that segment.
 You can control how the output data is formatted so that other systems can easily load the data.

-See Configuring Interface and Analysis Features in the Data Workbench User Guide
+See Configuring Interface and Analysis Features in Data Workbench help.

 A segment (or audience) defines a set of users who share similar attributes.
 In audience management, segments help you classify people into related subgroups based on server-side rules you create in Segment Builder.